 As a company, Covestro is part of society and feels that it has a responsibility to tackle current challenges such as climate change, shortage of resources, health protection and poverty.
 Those sustainability issues upon which we can have a significant impact have been incorporated into the corporate strategy and thus underpin many of our activities.
 This applies both to our products and processes as well as our conduct toward stakeholders.

 We view our stakeholders as partners with whom we work closely.
 After all, not only do they evaluate the company in terms of our compliance with legal aspects, but also whether we act in a sustainable and ethical manner.
-In order to identify fundamental sustainability issues, we continuously analyze the interests, expectations and requirements of our main stakeholders, and these are integrated into our program of targets.
+In order to identify fundamental sustainability issues, we continuously analyze the interests, expectations and requirements of our main stakeholders, and these are integrated into our actions and goals.

 Binding principles – the German Corporate Governance Code